Gold State Coach

-The Gold State Coach is an enclosed, eight-horse-drawn carriage used by the British Royal Family.
-Commissioned in 1760 by Francis Rawdon-Hastings, 1st Marquess of Hastings for King George III, and designed by Sir William Chambers, it was built in the London workshops of Samuel Butler.
-It was commissioned for £7,562 (£3.54 million = US$4.188 million in 2022, adjusted for inflation).
-It was completed in 1762.
+The Gold State Coach is an enclosed, eight-horse-drawn carriage used by the British royal family.
+Commissioned in 1760 by Francis Rawdon-Hastings, 1st Marquess of Hastings, for King George III, and designed by Sir William Chambers, it was built in the London workshops of Samuel Butler.
+It was commissioned for £7,562 (£3.54 m or US$4.19 m in 2022, adjusted for inflation).
+It was built for George III's coronation in 1761, but was not ready in time; it was completed in 1762.

-This coach has been used at the coronation of every British monarch since George IV.
-The coach's great age, weight, and lack of manoeuvrability have limited its use to grand state occasions such as coronations, royal weddings, and the jubilees of a monarch.
-Until the Second World War, the coach was the monarch's usual transport to and from Parliament at the State Opening.
+This state coach has been used at the coronation of every British monarch since William IV in 1831.
+The coach's great age, weight, and lack of manoeuvrability have limited its use to grand state occasions such as coronations and jubilee celebrations.
+Until the Second World War, the coach was the monarch's usual mode of transport to and from the State Opening of Parliament.

-The coach is housed at the Royal Mews of Buckingham Palace.
-It is on view for the public.
+More than 260 years old, it is made of wood covered in gold leaf.
+The interior is lined with velvet and silk.
+It is 7.5 m metres long, 3.6 m tall, and weighs 4 t.
+It was last used at the Coronation of King Charles III and Queen Camilla in 2023.
+When not in use the coach is housed at the Royal Mews of Buckingham Palace, where it is kept on public display.